2018 Drinking Water Report

 Heron Lake works hard to provide you with safe and reliable drinking water that meets federal and state water quality requirements.
 The purpose of this report is to provide you with information on your drinking water and how to protect our precious water resources.

-Contact City of Heron Lake, Clerk, at 507-793-2826 or email@example.com if you have questions about Heron Lake’s drinking water.
+Contact City of Heron Lake, City Clerk/Treasurer, at 507-793-2826 or email@example.com if you have questions about Heron Lake’s drinking water.
 You can also ask for information about how you can take part in decisions that may affect water quality.

 The U.S. Environmental Protection Agency sets safe drinking water standards.
 These standards limit the amounts of specific contaminants allowed in drinking water.
 This ensures that tap water is safe to drink for most people.
 The U.S. Food and Drug Administration regulates the amount of certain contaminants in bottled water.
 Bottled water must provide the same public health protection as public tap water.